Leading Management Companies Ranked by Revenue

 Where the Numbers Come From...

-The number that determines each company’s place in the Top 50 is its domestic top-line revenues for the most recently completed fiscal year (indicated in each entry in millions of dollars).
-Because most companies in the Top 50 operate on calendar years, they show a 2010 figure.
-In the few cases where a company completed and compiled 2011 fiscal numbers, we’ve used that figure.
-Where revenue or other numbers were not available, FM estimates are based on known accounts and other information.
+The number that determines each company’s place in the Top 50 is its domestic top-line revenues for the most recently completed fiscal year (in millions of dollars).
+Because most companies operate on calendar years, they show a 2011 figure.
+In the few cases where 2012 fiscal numbers are available, we’ve used that figure.
+Next year, FM will move the Top 50 to March when most 2012 numbers will be available, and this data will be updated.
+Where numbers are not available, FM estimates are based on known accounts and other information.

 FM’s annual profiles of the 50 largest U.S. foodservice management companies is limited to those that operate significant manual foodservice operations (e.g., specialists primarily in catering or vending are not included).

 The 2012 Top 50 has five new companies, including a prominent new force in the sports concessions segment: Legends Hospitality Services, formed only four years ago and now with sufficient volume to make it #13 on our list.
 Another prominent addition is Southwest Foodservice Excellence (#24), which joins two other newcomers, Opaa Food Mgt. (#34) and Revolution Foods (#39) in illustrating a new emphasis on the K-12 segment by the contract community.